just-buildsystem/justbuild/doc/concepts/expressions.md

    is an error if the values for keys in conflicting positions are name-containing.

+ - `"from_subdir"` The argument has to be a map (not necessarily of artifacts).
+The keys of this map, as well as the value of keyword argument `"subdir"` (string, default `"."`) are interpreted as paths; only those key-value pairs of the argument map are kept where the key refers to an entry in the specified `"subdir"`, and for those the path relative to the subdir is taken as new key.
+Those paths relative to the subdir are taken in canonical form; it is an error if non-trivial conflicts arise that way, i.e., if two keys that are kept normalize to the same relative path while the repsective values are different.

 ##### Binary functions

  - `"=="` The result is `true` is the arguments are equal,